Food and Beverage

 Protests may be allowed in all District, State, Regional and World Series tournament play.
 Check with the tournament director for protest guidelines prior to each respective tournament.

-All ejections for coaches and players will result in banishment from that game and the next game.
+All ejections for coaches, players, and fans will result in banishment from that game and the next game/day.
 If a coach is ejected from a game, that coach must exit the facility for the remainder of the game.
 In special circumstances, the tournament director or umpire-in-chief reserves the right to allow a suspended coach or player to return for the following game.

 Remember: Rule interpretations may be disputed – not judgment calls, especially balls and strikes.
 This is youth baseball; bad sportsmanship will not be tolerated at our events.
 The game is not for the glorification of the umpires, coaches or parents.
 We host games to give the kids the opportunity to learn and enjoy the game of baseball as they refine and improve their skills – that should be the main emphasis of everyone involved.